-(in The ousands of New Tair wan Dollars) Name of Balance of Turnover Ove rdue amount Amounts received Allowances Counter-party Relationship receivables from in subsequent for bad related party related party rate Amount Action taken period (Note 2) debts (Notes 1, 3 and 4) The Company Twinhead Kunshan Indirect 334,356 - 334,356 The receivable has been - - Technology Co., subsidiary (Note 3) (Note 3) traced and recognized Ltd. as long-term accounts receivable
+Name of Counter-party Relationship Balance of receivables from Turnover Ove rdue amount Amounts received in subsequent Allowances for bad related party related party (Notes 1 and 5) rate Amount Action taken period (Note 2) debts 1 Twinhead Kunshan Technology Co., Ltd. Indirect subsidiary 318,240 (Note 3) - (Note 3) The receivable has been traced and recognized as long-term accounts receivable 6,233 - The Company Durabook Subsidiary 112,690 (note 4) 0.77 (Note 4) The receivable has been traced and recognized as long-term accounts receivable 9,032 -

-Note 1: Includes the amount recorded under long-term accounts receivables.

-Note 2: Until March 12, 2021.

-- Note 3: As of December 31, 2020, the Company's accounts receivable and accounts payable of \$444,054 thousand and \$109,698 thousand, respectively, were derived from the purchasing of supplies on behalf of, and the purchasing of goods from, Twinhead Kunshan, resulting in the net accounts receivable to be \$334,356 thousand. - Note 4: The transactions within the Group were eliminated in the consolidated financial statements. - (ix) Information regarding trading in derivative financial instruments: None. - (x) Business relationships and significant intercompany transactions:
+- Note 1: Includes the amount recorded under long-term accounts receivables. - Note 2: Until March 21, 2022. - Note 3: As of December 31, 2021, the Company's accounts receivable and accounts payable of \$424,856 thousand and \$106,616 thousand, respectively, were derived from the purchasing of supplies on behalf of, and the purchasing of goods from, Twinhead Kunshan Technology Co., Ltd., resulting in the net accounts receivable to be \$318,240 thousand. - Note 4: As of December 31, 2021, the Company's accounts receivable from Durabook were \$112,690 thousand.
+The overdue receivables of \$60,083 thousand were reclassified to long-term receivables. - Note 5: The transactions within the Group were eliminated in the consolidated financial statements. - (ix) Information regarding trading in derivative financial instruments: None. - (x) Business relationships and significant intercompany transactions:

-(in Thousands of New Taiwan Dollars)
+(in Thousands of New Taiwan Dollars

-Existing Transaction details No. (Note 1) Name of company Name of counter- party relationship with the counter-party (Note 2) Account name Amount (Note 5) Trading terms Percentage of the total consolidated revenue or total assets 0 The Company Durabook 1 Sales revenue , The transaction is not significantly different from normal transactions 5.95 % 0 The Company Kunshan Lun Teng 1 Sales revenue The transaction is not significantly different from normal transactions 6.42 % 0 The Company Durabook 1 Accounts receivable - related parties (Note 3) The receivables can be offset with accounts payable from purchase or be O/A 60 to 180 days 2.51 % 0 The Company Twinhead Kunshan Long-term accounts receivable - related parties 1 The receivables can be offset with accounts payable from purchase or be O/A over 180 days 6.90 %
+Existing No. (Note 1) Name of company Name of counter- party relationship with the counter-party (Note 2) Account name Amount (Note 5) Trading terms Percentage of the total consolidated revenue or total assets 0 The Company Durabook 1 Sales revenue The transaction is not significantly different from normal transactions 8.95 % 0 The Company Kunshan Lun Teng 1 Sales revenue The transaction is not significantly different from normal transactions 5.17 % 0 The Company Durabook 1 Accounts receivable - related parties The receivables can be offset with accounts payable from purchase or be O/A 60 to 180 days 4.12 % 0 The Company Twinhead Kunshan Technology Co., Ltd. 1 Long-term accounts receivable - related parties - / - The receivables can be offset with accounts payable from purchase or be O/A over 180 days 7.29 %

 - Note 1: Company numbering is as follows:

 - (1) Parent company is 0.

 - (2) Subsidiary starts from 1.

 - Note 2: The number of the relationship with the transaction counterparty represents the following:

 - (1) 1 represents downstream transactions.

 - (2) 2 represents upstream transactions.

 - (3) 3 represents sidestream transactions.

-- Note 3: As of December 31, 2020, the Company's accounts receivable and accounts payable of \$88,227 thousand and \$1,244 thousand, respectively, were derived from the purchasing of supplies on behalf of, and the purchasing of goods from, Durabook resulting in the net accounts receivable to be \$86,983 thousand, which was offset against the investment of \$57,644 thousand, accounted for using the equity method of Durabook.
+- Note 3: As of December 31, 2021, the Company's accounts receivable of \$112,690 thousand, which was offset against the investment of \$66,251 thousand, accounted for using the equity method of Durabook.

-- Note 4: As of December 31, 2020, the Company's accounts receivable and accounts payable of \$444,054 thousand and \$109,698 thousand, respectively, were derived from the purchasing of supplies on behalf of, and the purchasing of goods from, Twinhead Kunshan, resulting in the net accounts receivable to be \$334,356 thousand, which was offset against the investment of \$253,712 thousand, accounted for using the equity method of Twinhead Kunshan.
+- Note 4: As of December 31, 2021, the Company's accounts receivable and accounts payable of \$424,856 thousand and \$106,616 thousand, respectively, were derived from the purchasing of supplies on behalf of, and the purchasing of goods from, Twinhead Kunshan Technology Co., Ltd., resulting in the net accounts receivable to be \$318,240 thousand, which was offset against the investment of \$236,111 thousand, accounted for using the equity method of Twinhead Kunshan Technology Co., Ltd..

 - Note 5: The transactions within the Group were eliminated in the consolidated financial statements.

+- Note 6: For balance sheet items, over 1% of total consolidated assets, and for profit or loss item, over 1% of total consolidated revenues were selected for disclosure.

-(b) Information on investees:
+Information on investees:

-The following is the information on investees for the years ended December 31, 2020 (excluding information on investees in Mainland China):
+The following is the information on investees for the years ended December 31, 2021 (excluding information on investees in Mainland China):